AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 debug1: kex: host key algorithm: ecdsa-sha2-nistp256
 ```

-This specific algorithm, "ECDSA using the SHA2 hash family with the NIST P-256 curve," is generally considered very strong at the time of this writing, with one extremely notable problem: it's designed to be vulnerable to the NSA's code-breaking efforts.
+This specific algorithm, "ECDSA using the NIST P-256 curve and the SHA2 hash family," is generally considered very strong at the time of this writing, with one extremely notable problem: it's designed to be vulnerable to the NSA's code-breaking efforts.
 Exactly why that's true is part of "the long story" that you can read more about in the "[What are NIST curves and why can't they be trusted?](#what-are-nist-curves-and-why-cant-they-be-trusted)" discussion section, below.
 For now, suffice it to say that the academic community widely believes nation state actors such as the United States's National Security Agency (NSA), the United Kingdom's Government Communications Headquarters (GCHQ), and other similar agencies have the ability to decrypt (break, or "crack") certain algorithms, including this one.

-> :beginner: :bulb: Specifically, leaked documents provided by Edward Snowden in 2013 revealed, among other disturbing but hardly surprising things, that the NSA advocated for the National Institute of Standards and Technology (NIST) to publish recommendations that are now understood to be intentionally vulnerable to their supercomputers.
+> :beginner: :bulb: :black_flag: Specifically, leaked documents provided by Edward Snowden in 2013 revealed, among other disturbing but hardly surprising things, that the NSA advocated for the National Institute of Standards and Technology (NIST) to publish recommendations that are now understood to be intentionally vulnerable to their supercomputers.
 This isn't a theory.
 It's a [well](https://blog.cr.yp.to/20140323-ecdsa.html)-[researched](https://projectbullrun.org/dual-ec/vulnerability.html), [widely published](https://www.wired.com/2013/09/nsa-backdoor/), proven series of events whose bottom line amounts to the NSA intentionally undermining the efficacy of certain cryptographic protocols, and then [bribing prominent security companies to use those weakened algorithms by default](https://www.reuters.com/article/us-usa-security-rsa/exclusive-secret-contract-tied-nsa-and-security-industry-pioneer-idUSBRE9BJ1C220131220).
 In practice, it means that NIST's recommendations to use certain encryption schemes cannot be trusted.
 In SSH, those encryption schemes are the ones with `nistp` in their name.
 Even if you can't be convinced that these facts are facts (we get it, it's emotionally difficult for people who are not psychopaths—like you!—to believe that psychopaths in positions of power are intentionally working to ensure their domination at the scale they are doing so today), why take the risk?
 There are stronger and even faster algorithms available.

 Instructing `ssh` to use a different host key algorithm when connecting to an SSH server is easy.
 Choosing a better algorithm, however, can be trickier if you aren't a cryptographer yourself.
 The best most of us can do is think critically about the situation we find ourselves in, review the academic literature in as much detail as we are able, or find a more knowledgable person whom we find trustworthy.
 For the purpose of this guide, the author assumes you find them trustworthy enough to make decent recommendations.
 That being said, you are once again encouraged to peruse the "[What are NIST curves and why can't they be trusted?](#what-are-nist-curves-and-why-cant-they-be-trusted)" discussion section for additional details.